nobooli/POLton/docs/src/trivia-streams.md

 [Pink is No Good]

-[This is what people passing by thought when she put her Kirby painting on saie in Passpartout.](https://youtu.be/gjpjyPNIi2c?t=5870) Hearing such criticism was shocking to her and the viewers that when the color pink shows up/gets mentioned in her streams the chat spams "Pink is no good./ピンクはあかん"
+[This is what people passing by thought when she put her Kirby painting on sale in Passpartout.](https://youtu.be/gjpjyPNIi2c?t=5870) Hearing such criticism was shocking to her and the viewers that when the color pink shows up/gets mentioned in her streams the chat spams "Pink is no good./ピンクはあかん"

 [Youtube Gaming Week]